-Metalsmithing: Tool Makers, Legends, and Insight on Hammering from Bill Fretz
+Metalsmithing: Tool Makers, Legends, and Insight on Pliers and Hammering, Part 1

 “Tools are an extension of a jeweler’s hands.
 They are the essential components necessary to give shape and dimension to a linear form and transform concept and design into wearable metal art.
 Jewelry, the glittering offspring of this unique synergy, owes its very existence to tools.